R-O-O-K-Droid/.github/profile/README.md

 # Welcome to R.O.O.K Droid 🤖
-### We are a team of Mechatronic Engineering students into robotics
+### We are a team of Mechatronic Engineers into robotics